chaitanyabirla/Data-Analytics--Mini-Project/README.md

 * They will be guided to `functions` menu where they can use pre-defined functions to view and manage the students' data.
 * They can also make announcements which will be visible to the students.

-There have been seperate packages created for the different menus for easy and the [main code has been saved in this file](/Main Body.py)
+There have been seperate packages created for the different menus for easy and the main code has been saved in the **Main Body.py** file.
+The datasets have been stored under the **Data** folder in csv files.